Bernard Zinck: Musical career

-In 1989, Zinck made his orchestral debut performing Tchaikovsky’s violin concerto with the Orchestre Symphonique de Tours (OST).
+In 1989, Zinck made his orchestral debut performing Tchaikovsky’s violin concerto with the Orchestre Symphonique Région Centre-Val de Loire/Tours (OSRC-T).
 Soon after, he performed Bach’s concerto for two violins with Pierre Amoyal whose agent, Thérèse Darras (Musicaglotz) started guiding his career.
-She started working with Zinck.
 After winning the Yehudi Menuhin Trust Award in 1992, he was invited by Yehudi Menuhin to perform in his Reims and Saumur music festivals.
 Since then, his talent and interpretive insight have made him a sought-after soloist who has performed extensively in concerts and recitals in Europe, the United States, Canada, Mexico, Haiti, Brazil, South Korea and Japan.
+In 2022, he created the chamber music festival Musiques et Vignes en Confluence that presents concerts and wine tastings in the Loire Valley.
+In 2024, the festival will be in residence at the Abbaye St Pierre in Bourgueil.
+Since 2023, Bernard Zinck has been a member of the New York Classical Music Society.

-He has performed recitals with pianists including Elena Abend, Racha Arodaki, Lucia Barrenechea, François Chaplin, David Korevaar, Irène Kudela, Denis Pascal, May Phang, David Selig and François Weigel.
+He has performed recitals with pianists including Elena Abend, Racha Arodaki, Lucia Barrenechea, François Chaplin, Carole Chicha, David Korevaar, Irène Kudela, Denis Pascal, May Phang, David Selig and François Weigel.
 He also enjoys pushing musical boundaries and often collaborates with organists and dancers (Erick Hawkins Dance Company, Simone Ferro, UWM Dance Department).